samuelferrer21/div-tracker/README.md

   - DB is successfly communicating with the the deployed app
   - Search stocks
   - Multiple portfolios
+  - Adding, Modifying and Delete Stocks
+  - Graphs for Stock allocation and Industry Allocation
+  - Portfolio value and Total yield is displayed

 # Resources used
   - Financial information gathered by the official Questrade API